Outsourced Content Writing vs. In-House Content Writing – A True Cost Comparison

 The Cost of Hiring In-House Writers

 Before we analyze specific budgets and goals, let’s break down the five major costs associated with staffing one writer.
 Note that hiring and overhead are typically one-time expenses, while all other items are balance sheet accounts, or ongoing costs.

-Unless you work with freelancers, hiring a writer is like hiring any other employee.
+Unless you work with freelance writers, hiring an in-house writer is like hiring any other employee.
 According to the Society for Human Resource Management (SHRM), the average cost-per-hire (CPH) is $4,129.
 This American National Standard metric factors in both internal and external costs, including those spent on job posting, screening, interviewing, onboarding and training.
-SHRM’s 2016 analysis includes nearly 4,000 data observations from four categories:
+SHRM’s analysis includes nearly 4,000 data observations from four categories:

 - Middle Manager